-Sorry but this page is not ready yet.
-Will get working on it early in 2013.
+Sorry but this page is not quite ready yet.
+Its a major work in progress

 Another section that isnt entirely about dereliction but of places whose "musical heritage" is largely unknown by people who pass by these buildings.
 The pictures are the buildings as they are now (unless otherwise stated) plus a few odd scans of pictures that I took of gigs at these venues though we didn't all carry cameras around like we do in this digital age.